Gear

 Plan for the worst, expect the best.

-Please get familiar with your section before October 8th, so that you know what to expect from the day before the day gets here.
+Please get familiar with your leg before October 7th, so that you know what to expect from the day before the day gets here.
 The AZT is beautifully diverse, and as such, it’s impossibly hard for the Arizona Trail Association to prepare everyone for their specific area of the trail.
 We’ve provided as many resources as we can to participants, but this event is designed for participants to self-prep, self-support, and even self-organize.

 What should I carry with me?